 The Consortium now has a staff of 13 that’s dedicated to helping Colorado end the opioid epidemic.
 Staff works with partners and stakeholders at all levels of government and from across the four corners of the state.

-Ten work groups determine and execute the Consortium’s strategy.
+Eleven work groups determine and execute the Consortium’s strategy.
 Each work group is co-chaired by volunteers from our partner agencies and community organizations.

 COMMUNITY COALITION PARTNERS

 The Consortium works with more than a dozen local and regional coalitions to support their community-based work.
 For more information, visit the Community Engagement page.

 In May 2017, the State of Colorado approved the creation of the Center for Prescription Drug Abuse Prevention.
 The center is dedicated to substance abuse research and prevention at the University of Colorado Anschutz Medical Campus.
 The new center received $1 million from the state and will be part of the CU Skaggs School of Pharmacy and Pharmaceutical Sciences.

 The center will provide additional resources to the Consortium as it works along with its partners to coordinate and support Colorado’s response to the opioid epidemic.